Your Help is Needed Now More Than Ever! - Part 2

 AEP began in 2009 to support Bishop John Danbinta's vision to provide educational opportunities to children of all faiths, regardless of gender or ethnicity in a less fortunate part of the world.
 We learned during our 2009 trip to Nigeria that certain school children in northern Nigeria were discriminated against, and that our partners live very close to an area that has, for years, been a hotbed of religious tension and violence.
 We started with the same goal we have today – to educate children of different faiths side-by-side without discrimination so that they learn together how to resolve their differences by non-violent means.

 We knew nothing of Boko Haram (which had just formed in 2009), or that their acts would today represent the most extreme violence in the region, all in the name of stamping out modern education.

 We always knew that our work was important.
 Only through the light of wisdom that shines more clearly in the dark shadows of tragedy have we recently understood our work to also be urgent.
-The many writings similar to Lola Shoneyin’s article that I mention above, written in response to the mass kidnapping of Nigerian school girls, have revealed much greater insight into just how dire the state of education is in northern Nigeria.
+The many writings similar to Lola Shoneyin’s article, written in response to the mass kidnapping of Nigerian school girls, have revealed much greater insight into just how dire the state of education is in northern Nigeria.